JohnvandeVrugt/toonapilib4domoticz/README.md

 Refactoring / documentation
 <br>
 <br>
-This plugin will not work in combination with the stable branch.<br>
+This plugin will not work with Domoticz Stable Release 4.9700 but from Stable Release 4.10717 on it will work.
-Please use the development (beta) version of domoticz.
+Best is to use the development (beta) version of domoticz to make sure everything keeps working fine.